I, for one, am a fan of shoving carbs into more carbs.

 For help navigating the world of reliably cooked wild rice, give this how-to on the electric pressure cooker method a once-over.

-What other flavorful fillings will you load into sweet potatoes this season for a satisfying meal?
+What other ways will you use sweet potatoes this season for a satisfying meal?
 Share your tasty tricks in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 And next up, get your grains on with these other heart-healthy recipes: